bkleinen/bkleinen.github.io/about/thissite.md

 * redcarpet: For Markdown Processing, [redcarpet](https://github.com/vmg/redcarpet) is used.

+## HTML Proofing

+I use the HTML proofer gem to check for broken links.
+HTML::Proofer is called via rake, and a travis configuration performes the tests automatically if pushed to github.
+See the Rakefile and the travis config file .travis.yml for specifics.

 ## Sass preprocessing

 To ease working on the css stylesheets, I also use [Sass](http://sass-lang.com/) preprocessing.